anthonylapin/signals-eopsy/README.md

  PROCESSES AND SIGNALS

-[] 1.
-Write a program in C with the name tsig, which tests synchronization mechanisms and signals.
+1. Write a program in C with the name tsig, which tests synchronization mechanisms and signals.
 Use the following system functions: fork(), wait(), signal() or sigaction() and kill().
 The program should run the algorithm from the section 2 with additional modifications from the section 3.

-[] 2.
-Processes' algorithms without signal handlers
+2. Processes' algorithms without signal handlers

   The main (parent) process algorithm

-  1. Create NUM_CHILD child processes, where NUM_CHILD is defined in the program, use the fork() function.
+  a.
+Create NUM_CHILD child processes, where NUM_CHILD is defined in the program, use the fork() function.
 Insert one second delays between consecutive fork() calls.

-  2. Check whether each of the child processes has been correctly created.
+  b.
+Check whether each of the child processes has been correctly created.
 If not, print an appropriate message, send to all already created child processes SIGTERM signal and finish with the exit code 1.

-  3. Print a message about creation of all child processes.
+  c.
+Print a message about creation of all child processes.

-  4. Call in a loop the wait() function, until receiving from the system information that there are no more processes to be synchronized with the parent one.
+  d.
+Call in a loop the wait() function, until receiving from the system information that there are no more processes to be synchronized with the parent one.
 Print a message that there are no more child processes.
 In this loop do count child processes terminations and, at the very end of the